Bookbinding

 Dimensions: 36.7 x 28.5 x 4 cm

 Binding Type: Half brown morocco.
-Annonay-style marbled paper on the boards.
+Annonay-style marbled paper on the sides.
 Corners covered in green parchment.

 Detail

-Anthropologist specializing in the Caucasus, Armenia, and Anatolia, Ernest Chantre (1843-1924) conducted several missions in the Caucasus and published his Recherches dans le Caucase in 1885.
+Anthropologist specialising in the Caucasus, Armenia, and Anatolia, Ernest Chantre (1843-1924) conducted several missions in the Caucasus and published his Recherches dans le Caucase in 1885.

-This set of four volumes underwent specific treatment according to the conservation state of each.
-Volumes I and II were recreated identically, while Volumes III and IV, which were in acceptable condition for consultation, were consolidated as they were.
-The production of identical marbled papers was entrusted to Marianne Peter.
+This set of four volumes underwent treatments specific to the condition of each volume.
+Volumes I and II were recreated identically, while Volumes III and IV, which were in a fair condition for access, were consolidated as they were.
+The manufacture of marbled papers was entrusted to Marianne Peter to reproduce the same pattern as the original.

 Transformation of a Portfolio into an Album to Preserve Drawings